-By Lee Binz, The HomeScholar
+By Lee Binz

-Keep it Simple!You have only one goal per year in the four years of high school
+You have only one goal per year in the four years of high school

 Freshman Year: Think about College

 College preparation allows for maximum flexibility.
+Teens often change their minds.
 No matter how many times your child changes career plans, you will be ready for anything.
 Thinking about college can help if your child goes to college, of course.
 However, if your child does not go to college, no harm is done.
 You simply end up with a well educated adult, ready to take on the world.

-Focus on core subjects like reading, writing, math, history and science.
-Teach your child at their level and they will be very well prepared in 4 years.
-Don't worry about the past or the future, but today keep doing what works.
+Focus on core subjects such as reading, writing, math, history, and science.
+Teach your child at their level and they will be well prepared in four years.
+Don't worry about the past or the future, simply keep doing what works today.
 Seek help and guidance if you need it.

 Second, prepare for college by taking the PSAT for fun.
-This is the first college admission assessment test, and it will help your child prepare for college.
-The PSAT will put your students name in front of colleges that want homeschoolers!
+This is the first college admission assessment test your child will take.
+The PSAT will put your student’s name in front of colleges that want homeschoolers!
 It’s a thrill to receive mail from a college, and can encourage parent and student alike.

 Junior Year: Find a College